benoutram/springboot-s3-example/README.md

 ## What is this repository for? ##

 This is an example web application which is a dependency of the [Terraform AWS VPC Example](https://github.com/benoutram/terraform-aws-vpc-example) project.
 It's used to help visually demonstrate the successful deployment of infrastructure and software.
+It has a [GitLab](https://gitlab.com) `.gitlab-ci.yml` CI configuration file which can be used to build the project and copying it to Amazon S3 storage.

 The [Terraform AWS VPC Example](https://github.com/benoutram/terraform-aws-vpc-example) project expects the built Spring Boot artifact to reside in Amazon S3 storage which is then fetched during provisioning of web server